leomccormack/sparta-site/content/docs/help/faq.md

 toc: true
 ---

-## Which VST2 hosts do you recommend for these plug-ins?
+## Which DAW do you recommend for these plug-ins?

 Reaper > MaxMSP = Plogue Bidule > Other.

 ## What does this slider/button/drop-down menu do?

 The vast majority of sliders, toggle buttons, and drop-down menus have detailed tooltips.
-Simply hover your mouse over the parameter in question for a few seconds, and the respective tooltip will appear.
+Hover your mouse over a parameter for a few moments, and its tooltip will appear alongside it.

 ## Can I use the plug-ins for commercial purposes?